Virus quantification: TCID50 endpoint dilution assay

-Therefore, one could multiply the TCID50 titer (per ml) by 0.7 to predict the mean number of PFU/ml.
+"Therefore, one could multiply the TCID50 titer (per ml) by 0.7 to predict the mean number of PFU/ml.
 When actually applying such calculations, remember the calculated mean will only be valid if the changes in protocol required to visualize plaques do not alter the expression of infectious virus as compared with expression under conditions employed for TCID50.

-Thus as a working estimate, one can assume material with a TCID50 of 1 × 105 TCID50/mL will produce 0.7 × 105 PFUs/mL.
+"Thus as a working estimate, one can assume material with a TCID50 of 1 × 105 TCID50/mL will produce 0.7 × 105 PFUs/mL."

-Protein assays
+Protein and antibody-based assays

-There are several variations of protein-based virus quantification assays.
+There are several variations of protein- and antibody-based virus quantification assays.
 In general, these methods quantify either the amount of all protein or the amount of a specific virus protein in the sample rather than the number of infected cells or virus particles.
-Quantification most commonly relies on fluorescence detection.
-Some assay variations quantify protein directly in a sample while other variations require host cell infection and incubation to allow virus growth prior to protein quantification.
-The variation used depends primarily on the amount of protein (i.e. virus) in the initial sample and the sensitivity of the assay itself.
+Quantification commonly relies on colorimetric or fluorescence detection.
+Some assay variations quantify proteins directly in a sample, while other variations require host cell infection and incubation to allow virus growth prior to quantification.
+The variation used depends primarily on the amount of protein (i.e. viral protein) in the initial sample and the sensitivity of the assay itself.
 If incubation and virus growth are required, cell and/or virus lysis/digestion are often conducted prior to analysis.
 Most protein-based methods are relatively fast and sensitive but require quality standards for accurate calibration, and quantify protein, not actual virus particle concentrations.
 Below are specific examples of widely used protein-based assays.

 Hemagglutination assay

 The hemagglutination assay (HA) is a common non-fluorescence protein quantification assay specific for influenza.
 It relies on the fact that hemagglutinin, a surface protein of influenza viruses, agglutinates red blood cells (i.e. causes red blood cells to clump together).
 In this assay, dilutions of an influenza sample are incubated with a 1% erythrocyte solution for one hour and the virus dilution at which agglutination first occurs is visually determined.
-The assay produces a result of hemagglutination units (HAU), with typical pfu to HAU ratios in the 106 range.
-This assay takes ~1–2 hours to complete and results can differ widely based on the technical expertise of the operator.
+The assay produces a result of hemagglutination units (HAU), with typical PFU to HAU ratios in the 106 range.
+This assay takes ~1–2 hours to complete.

 The hemagglutination inhibition assay is a common variation of the HA assay used to measure flu-specific antibody levels in blood serum.
 In this variation, serum antibodies to the influenza virus will interfere with the virus attachment to red blood cells.
 Therefore, hemagglutination is inhibited when antibodies are present at a sufficient concentration.